-This is part one of a two-part itinerary covering both the North and South Islands of New Zealand.
-Read part 2: 5 days in NZ’s North Island here.
+This is part one of a two-part New Zealand itinerary covering both the North and South Islands.
+Read part 2 (5 days North Island New Zealand Itinerary)

-New Zealand is also one of the best places to check all the adrenaline-pumping activities off your bucket list — bungy jumping over a bridge, swinging across a canyon or jumping out of a plane at 10,000ft high.
-While your brain is scrambling to process the views, you’ll have the best photos and videos to return home with.
-Drop-dead gorgeous indeed.
+Not to forget, New Zealand is also one of the best places to check off bucket list experiences.
+Imagine: bungy jumping over a bridge, heli-hiking along glaciers or jumping out of a plane at 10,000ft high.
+While your brain is scrambling to process the drop-dead gorgeous views, you’ll have the best photos and videos to return home with.

-Here’s our South Island route, hitting as many hikes and scenic drives as we could.
-For the North Island, check out our 5-day North Island itinerary exploring glow worm caves and geothermal terrains.
+Hitting as many hikes and scenic drives as we could, here’s our South Island route.
+For the North Island, check out our 5-day North Island New Zealand itinerary exploring glow worm caves and geothermal terrains.

-Most South Island itineraries begin from Christchurch but we flew into Queenstown for three reasons: (1) Flights from Singapore to Queenstown (stopover in Sydney or Melbourne) were much cheaper (as of May 2019) (2) Queenstown is the hub for all the adrenaline sports that New Zealand is famous for (3) From Tekapo, we saved an hour driving straight to Castle Hill instead of making a stop at Christchurch.
+Most South Island New Zealand itineraries begin from Christchurch but we flew into Queenstown for three reasons: (1) Flights from Singapore to Queenstown (stopover in Sydney or Melbourne) were much cheaper (2) Queenstown is the hub for all the adrenaline experiences that New Zealand is famous for (3) From Tekapo, we saved an hour driving straight to Castle Hill instead of making a stop at Christchurch.

 Day 1-2: Queenstown